Neuro-Oncology

 As with other antineuronal antibodies associated with neurologic paraneoplastic syndromes, the role of intracellular onconeural antibodies remains unknown.
 Antibodies like ANNA2 likely represent an epiphenomenon or marker of primarily T-cell-mediated inflammation (47).
 A large proportion of patients with paraneoplastic opsoclonus myoclonus syndrome have no identifiable antineuronal antibodies (04; 52; 03).

 Patients with paraneoplastic opsoclonus myoclonus syndrome may have antineuronal antibodies other than ANNA2 antibodies (Table 1).
 Several reported patients with opsoclonus, breast cancer, and diffuse cerebellar degeneration have PCA1 (anti-Yo) antibodies (45).
 Patients with small cell lung carcinoma or neuroblastoma, in whom opsoclonus is a component of multifocal paraneoplastic encephalomyelitis, may have ANNA1 antibodies that react with a group of 35 to 40 kd neuronal RNA-binding proteins.
 There are individual reports of patients with paraneoplastic opsoclonus and other antineuronal antibodies such as anti-Ma1 or anti-Ma2 antibodies and underlying tumors, particularly testicular germ cell (28), amphiphysin antibodies associated with breast or small cell lung carcinoma (48; 53; 57), CRMP5 antibodies associated with small cell lung cancer or thymoma (61), voltage-gated calcium channel antibodies associated with small cell lung cancer (32), anti-HNK1 antibodies associated with small cell lung cancer (02), and unclassified patterns of reactivity associated with small cell lung cancer or other neoplasms (09; 05).
 Opsoclonus myoclonus syndrome has been reported in patients with antibodies in which an association with malignancy is less frequent or where no underlying malignancy is identified, including against glutamic acid decarboxylase (GAD)65 (54).
 There are several reports of opsoclonus myoclonus syndrome associated with antibodies to NMDA-R with and without ovarian teratoma, GABAA receptors (46), or GABAB receptors (12).
-An initial paper describing a novel autoantibody KLHL11 did not describe opsoclonus myoclonus as an associated phenotype, but one report described opsoclonus myoclonus syndrome in the presence of KLHL11 antibodies and ovarian teratoma (41; 42); further investigations are necessary to clarify this discrepancy.
+An initial paper describing a novel autoantibody KLHL11 did not describe opsoclonus myoclonus as an associated phenotype, but opsoclonus myoclonus syndrome in the presence of KLHL11 antibodies and ovarian teratoma has subsequently been reported (41; 42); further investigations are necessary to clarify this discrepancy.

 An important note must be made regarding the recent use of immune-checkpoint inhibitors therapies for the management of several malignancies.
-A range of paraneoplastic disorders have occurred in the context of these medications, many of which with autoantibodies.
+A range of autoimmune disorders have occurred in the context of these medications, many of which with autoantibodies.
 Several cases have been reported, including one with ipilimumab/nivolumab opsoclonus myoclonus syndrome in a patient with malignant pleural mesothelioma that started 10 weeks after oncologic therapy was initiated (40).

 Opsoclonus myoclonus, among other movement disorders, has been reported post Sars-CoV-2 infection (19).